DarshanaUOP/gallery-node/README.md

 - The app itself is still running even without a visible tray icon — check `logs/log-YYYY-MM-DD.log` under the installed-build data directory (see [Data Locations](#data-locations--dev-mode-vs-installed-builds)) and open `http://localhost:5000` directly
 - To rule out a tray-specific issue, launch with `--no-tray` (see [System Tray](#system-tray-installed-builds-only)) — if the app works fine that way, the problem is specifically with the tray backend, not Luminary itself

+**Two tray icons appear after launching Luminary twice**
+- This means the single-instance guard (see [Single Instance](#single-instance)) didn't catch the second launch and should not happen — as of the current `instance_lock.py`, Windows uses a named mutex specifically because file-lock APIs can be silently interfered with by antivirus/EDR/backup software, which was a known cause of this symptom
+- Confirm you're on a build that includes this fix: check `logs/log-YYYY-MM-DD.log` — the second launch should log an "already running" line naming the first instance's PID
+- If it's still reproducible, check Task Manager for the actual process count (two `Luminary.exe` processes vs. one process somehow drawing two icons) and report which it is

 **Headless install (Raspberry Pi, etc.) — is it running as a tray app or not?**
 - It shouldn't be — no tray icon is expected on a machine with no display at all; Luminary should auto-detect this and run as a plain background server (see [Headless / Server Mode](#headless--server-mode-linux-eg-raspberry-pi))
 - Confirm the auto-detection kicked in: check the log for a line like `No graphical session detected ... running Luminary as a plain background server`